 Does size really matter?
-Yes it does!
+Yes, it does!
 The proof is the Subaru Sambar.
-Smaller really IS better with this petite “kei car” vehicle.
-Available in two versions, a van and a pick-up truck, this little Subaru that could – and does – provides ample space for most needs.
+Smaller really IS better with this petite “Kei car” vehicle.
+Available in two versions, a van and a pick-up truck, this little Subaru could – and does – provides ample space for most needs.

 - Virtual Tour

 - 1966-1973 Subaru Sambar Second Generation